Waterford Historical Society (Connecticut) official seal.

 Sage (salvia officinalis) - culinary, used with meat, fish, cheese, stuffing, squash, and breads.

 Sweet Woodruff (galium odoratum) - for fragrances, in beverages such as cold fruit drinks, tea and wine.
+Also a stewing herb.
+Was also stuffed into mattresses for sweet dreams.

 Lemon Balm (melissa officinalis) - for fragrances, as an ornamental, in lemon scented sachets, potpourris and teas.